Dr Vivien Li

 About Dr Vivien Li

-Outside of work, I enjoy running and have done two half marathons and a full marathon, playing touch rugby and painting.
+Outside of work, I enjoy running and have done two half marathons and two full marathons, playing touch rugby and painting.
+I am also mum to a very sweet one-and-a-half year old.

 What inspired you to get involved in MS research?

-I became interested in neurology as a medical student, when I did my first small research project in MS and since then I have been continued working both clinically and through research in MS. Whilst I was undertaking my fellowship in London, I was involved in several clinical trials and particularly enjoyed meeting, working with and learning from the participants who have all been affected by MS in different ways.
-While it has been encouraging seeing the progress that has been made in developing treatments for relapsing MS, I have been particularly inspired by the drive and motivation of mentors, fellow colleagues and people with MS to find treatments that will slow, down and ultimately stop or even reverse the accumulation of disability in progressive MS.
+I became interested in neurology as a medical student when I did my first small research project in multiple sclerosis (MS) and since then, I have continued working both clinically and through research in MS. Whilst I was undertaking my fellowship in London, I was involved in several clinical trials and particularly enjoyed meeting, working with and learning from the participants who have all been affected by MS in different ways.
+While it has been encouraging seeing the progress that has been made in developing treatments for relapsing MS, I have been particularly inspired by the drive and motivation of mentors, fellow colleagues and people with MS to find treatments that will slow down and ultimately stop or even reverse the accumulation of disability in progressive MS.

 What do you think has been the most exciting development in MS research?

-There has been a lot of progress in the last decade in developing new highly effective disease-modifying therapies to reduce inflammatory disease activity in relapsing remitting MS. This is great for patients and clinicians as there are now many more options available and treatments can be tailored to each individual.
-The recent research into the link between Epstein Barr Virus and MS has also been very interesting.
+There has been a lot of progress in the last decade in developing new highly effective disease-modifying therapies (DMTs) to reduce inflammatory disease activity in relapsing remitting MS. This is great for patients and clinicians as there are now many more options available and treatments can be tailored to each individual.
+The recent research into the link between Epstein-Barr Virus (EBV) and MS has also been very interesting.

 Why is your research important and how will it influence the understanding and treatment of MS?